Improving hospital workflows

-Speed up patient intake, transfers, and more with HIPAA-compliant online forms that work great on any device.
+Speed up patient intake, transfers, and more with HIPAA-friendly online forms that work great on any device.

 Admitting someone to the hospital can mean a deluge of paperwork.
 Patients typically need to provide updated health data and insurance information as soon as they check into the hospital, slowing down the admission process and frustrating patients.

 You can expedite your patient intake workflow by switching to online forms that patients can fill out in advance to automatically create or update records in your system.
 Be sure to use a HIPAA-friendly online form, like Jotform’s pre-made templates, to collect and protect sensitive health information.
 Keeping your patient data secure helps prevent related legal problems and helps you keep an excellent reputation among patients.

 Even after they’ve received the necessary medical care, patients can still face an unexpected challenge before they go home.
 The patient discharge process can often be confusing for patients, with complicated care instructions and scheduling follow-up doctor appointments, if needed.

 One way to help patients prepare for discharge is to start planning for it as soon as you admit them.
 Informing the patients about what type of care they’ll likely need after discharge allows them to begin taking care of important tasks — such as checking their insurance coverage — before they leave the healthcare facility.
 You can also start scheduling follow-up appointments with their physician or a specialist.

 Some patients may need to transfer to another hospital or healthcare institution, but actually transferring the patient can feel like a stressful process.
 Coordinating transfers with other healthcare providers is often a time-consuming task that slows down patient care.